Stan Reents, PharmD

 • For heavy runners, multiple users, or daily usage: If the runner is heavy (ie., above 200 lbs), or, if the treadmill is going to rack up a lot of use, then, obviously, go for a more heavy-duty model.
 The Landice L7 Pro Sports Trainer ($3000) was named the best choice for heavy runners and pros by both Consumer Reports and the web site www.TreadmillDoctor.com.

-• For walkers: If you're certain you're only going to use the treadmill for walking, then, consider a fold-up model.
+• For walkers: If you're certain you're only going to use the treadmill for walking, then it doesn't have to be a heavy-duty model.
+Consider a fold-up model.
 Often, these have a shorter platform (walking/running deck) which is less of a concern when walking as opposed to running.
+The Treadmill Doctor likes the Horizon T-101 by JohnsonFit for lightweight walkers.

 Once your treadmill is in place, resolve to use it regularly.
 Don't let it become a clothes rack!